The Nest

 Can a ROFR Bar a Prospective Homebuyer?

 In this way, the condo board is similar to a co-op board.
-The board will likely do a full background check on the buyer to see any skeletons in the closet.
+The board will likely do a full background check on the buyer to see if there are any skeletons in the closet.
 If it turns out that the homebuyer has a violent criminal record, then the condo would most likely exercise its right of first refusal.

 But a condo can’t invoke the ROFR to discriminate against people of color, mental or physical disability, or age.
-A condo also can’t invoke the ROFR if an interested buyer purchases a unit in the apartment without the board even knowing it.
+A condo can also invoke the ROFR only if an interested buyer purchases a unit in the apartment without the board even knowing it.
 In this case, the condo may have to resort to litigation to prevent the sale.

 RSS Feed